Smooth your bill payments

-When your Bill smoother (aka Volt) is paused, you’ll go back to paying the same amount as your bill on Thursday.
+When your Bill Smoother account is paused, you’ll go back to paying the same amount as your bill on Thursday.

-If your bill is more than your "When to use Volt" amount, the amount above it will come from your Volt until your credit is used up.
+If your bill is more than your "When to use Bill Smoother" amount, the amount above it will come from your Bill Smoother account until your credit is used up.

-When you reactivate your Volt, your minimum payment will start again on the next Thursday cycle.
+When you reactivate your Bill Smoother account, your minimum payment will start again on the next Thursday cycle.

 Remember you can always reduce the amount of your minimum payment if you find you're paying too much or need to reduce your outgoings.